This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

-- Open reduction surgery may be needed to put your child's bones back into the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your child's finger can heal correctly.
+- Open reduction surgery may be needed to put your child's bone back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

 Help manage your child's symptoms:

 - Apply ice on your child's finger for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel before you apply it to your child's skin.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your child's finger above the level of his or her heart as often as you can.
 This will help decrease swelling and pain.
 Prop your child's hand on pillows or blankets to keep it elevated comfortably.